The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 \subsection{Nucleosynthesis}

+In this section we assume that the alternating expansion regimes $t_{clock}^{2/3}$ and $t_{clock}^{2}$ result in a mean $t_{clock}^{4/3}$ (4/3 is the arythmetic mean of the two power laws) from BBN to the present time.

 BBN theory predicts the universal abundances of the light elements D, $He^3$, $He^4$ and $Li^7$ which are essentially determined by $t \approx 180 s$ (Ref. \refcite{bbn}).
 The best observable to probe these predictions is the abundance of $He^4$ relative to H. The mass fraction $Yp \approx 1/4$ is tested at a $\approx 5 $ percent level of accuracy and is very sensitive to the expansion rate at the time of primordial nucleosynthesis.
 A two orders of magnitude smaller expansion rate would result in a negligible abundance of Helium since there would be much more time for the disintegration of neutrons between the time when the neutron-proton inter-conversion rate were frozen by the expansion and the later time when nuclear reactions could proceed to incorporate protons and the remaining neutrons into light nuclei.
-In DG, because the expansion rate extrapolated at $10^{9}K$ is orders of magnitude lower than in the standard model because of the accelerated or constant ($\alpha \geq 1$) expansion rate, it thus seems hopeless to get a non negligible Yp.
+In DG, because the expansion rate extrapolated at $10^{9}K$ is orders of magnitude lower than in the standard model because of the accelerated ($\alpha \approx 4/3$) expansion rate, it thus seems hopeless to get a non negligible Yp.
 However, as we could check with in simulation, a kind of miracle happens: with an expansion rate many orders of magnitudes below the SM one, Yp rises and reaches $Yp \approx 1/4$ again.
-Authors have investigated the possibility of having the good proportion of Helium in universes expanding much faster than in the SM and found that for an exponent in the power law greater than 1, it is indeed possible to obtain the correct $Yp$ with a baryon to photon ratio significantly different than in the Standard Model (Ref. \refcite{ind} and references therein).
+Authors have investigated the possibility of having the good proportion of Helium in universes expanding much faster than in the SM and found that for an exponent in the power law greater than 1, it is indeed possible to obtain the correct $Yp$ with a baryon to photon ratio significantly different from the Standard Model one (Ref. \refcite{ind} and references therein).

-For instance, Figure 2 in Ref. \refcite{kap} shows that $\alpha=1.52$ gives the correct $Yp$ for a density of baryons at the level of the percent of the critical density!
-Since this is in perfect agreement with the density of visible (actually detected) baryons we dont even need to explain an important deficit ( $\approx 1$ percent is about one fourth the baryon density predicted in the standard model) in the form of cold molecular hydrogen dark clouds as is necessary in the standard model.
+For instance, Figure 2 in Ref. \refcite{kap} shows that $\alpha=4/3$ gives the correct $Yp$ for a density of baryons at the level of 2 percent of the critical density!
+Since this is half of the LCDM BBN prediction but in better agreement with the density of visible (actually detected) baryons in the present Universe, we would not even need to explain an important missing baryonic mass and search for it.

 Let us notice that $\alpha=1$ gives the correct $Yp$ for a density of baryons an order of magnitude greater than that of the Standard Model.
 However, whatever $\alpha $, the baryon fraction just after BBN could be considered an upper bound for the present one since an unknown fraction of them might have annihilated with antibaryons from the conjugate side between BBN (most probably just after BBN) and now.